 Through our involvement with the CSforAll Consortium, we have made several commitments related to computer science education.
 CSforALL commitments are new, specific, and measurable actions taken by community stakeholders in support of achieving the ultimate goal of computer science for all US students.
-As part of the 2019 CSforAll Summit, hundreds of organizations announced new commitments to cs education.
+As part of the 2019 CSforAll Summit, hundreds of organizations announced new commitments to computer science education.

 2019 commitments from AccessCSforAll and AccessComputing include the following: